PrefectHQ/prefect/docs/ui/audit-log.md

 Admins can filter audit logs on multiple dimensions to restrict the results they see by workspace, user, or event type.

 Audit logs may also be filtered by date range.
-Audit log retention policy varies by [Prefect Cloud plan](https://www.prefect.io/pricing).
+Audit log retention period varies by [Prefect Cloud plan](https://www.prefect.io/pricing).
 See your [organization profile page](/ui/organizations/) for the current audit log retention period.

 ## Audit events